krisleech/vimfiles/README.md

 #### MacOS: MacVim / Vim

     brew install macvim --override-system-vim --enable-clipboard

-    Add /usr/local/bin before /usr/bin in your $PATH so you use the version of brew installed by Homebrew, not the one that comes with MacOS.
+Add `/usr/local/bin` before `/usr/bin` in your `$PATH` so you use the version of vim installed by Homebrew, not the one that comes with MacOS.

 By installing Vim in this way MacVim and regular Vim are exactly the same.

 #### Ubuntu: gVim / Vim

-I have no experience with gVim, only regular Vim on Ubuntu:
+*Server*

-    sudo apt-get install vim-nox
+    apt-get install vim-nox

+*Desktop*

+    apt-get install vim-gnome

 #### GNU/Linux from source

-If you have an old GNU/Linux distro which does not have Vim 7.3 or better in its repos then install from source:
+If you have an old GNU/Linux distro which does not have Vim 7.3 or better in its repos then install from source.

 The configure options below leave out any GUI related features as I have only compiled Vim on a server.